 This is excellent news for people who want to customize their foot position and reduce some common issues like a foot or toe numbness, which happens a lot with ellipticals from constant nerve pressure on the toes and feet.

-(Pedaling backward is also a great way to reduce the likelihood of toe numbness as it changes the way pressure is placed on the feet when using the elliptical.)
+(Pedaling backward on the elliptical is also a great way to reduce the likelihood of toe numbness as it changes how pressure is placed on the feet when exercising.)